RubenVerg/set-theory-the-language/README.md

 Number literals also work with universes: `3ℕ` creates the natural 3 and `¯2ℤ` the integer -2.

-Biverses also exist: these describe relations between two universes. `→` converts between universes: `→ℕℤ` converts naturals to integers, and `→ℤℕ` converts integers to naturals (where possible).
+Biverses also exist: these describe relations between two universes. `→` converts between universes: `→ℕℤ` converts naturals to integers, and `→ℤℕ` converts integers to naturals (where possible). `↣` also converts between universes, but "injects", i.e. tries to be total.
+If `↣𝕦𝕧` and `↣𝕧𝕦` are both defined, they create a bijection between `𝕦` and `𝕧`.

 What is described so far are expressions.
 While expressions can constitute statements of their own, there are two more statements: `print` statements, which print the expression as a set, and `print𝕦`, which print in the context of the universe `𝕦`, where applicable.